Kyrgyzstan says kills 11 Uighur militants near Chinese border

 Kyrgyzstan, a mainly Muslim nation of 5.5 million which lies on a drug trafficking route out of Afghanistan, remains volatile after popular uprisings that have deposed two presidents since 2005 and after violent ethnic clashes in its south in 2010.

-But its remote, ragged border with China’s restive Xinjiang region - home to the ethnic Uighurs, a mainly Muslim people who speak a Turkic language - has been calm.
+But its remote, ragged border with China’s restive Xinjiang province - home to the ethnic Uighurs, a Turkic-speaking mainly Muslim people - has been calm.

 “According to their appearance, (those killed) were Uighurs, while things found on them showed that they belonged to an organization of Uighur separatists,” Raimberdi Duishenbiyev, acting head of Kyrgyz border guards, told a news conference.